nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### 2.3.1 How the feature is implemented and design considerations:

 The Storage component uses a custom type adapter to serialize and deserialize data from java to json and vice versa using a gson, a third party library for Json serialization/deserialization.
+The custom type adapter allows for finer controls over how objects are deserialized and serialized.

 `NusMods.json` is stored in the resources folder and is deserialized into a hash table storing all module information.
 A hash map was used to prevent the slow processing of the program each time a module needed to be searched up as it is a feature